bigdoods/ifc-tech.org/docs/reference.md

 ---
 title: Reference Documentation
 ---
-In the reference section, you can find reference documentation for IFC model schemas and extensions aswel as our glossary and design docs.
+In the reference section, you can find reference documentation for IFC model schemas and mappings aswel as our glossary and design docs.

 ## Schemas